KYRV: Top 40: 1984–1986

-93 Rock
+AOR: 1986–1998

 On January 10, 1986, morning drive time announcers Dave Skyler and Rusty Humphries staged a management-approved stunt to initiate a format change.
-They locked themselves in the studio and refused to leave until management allowed them to drop the KPOP call letters and switch the format to album-oriented rock (AOR); the flip occurred six hours later.
+They locked themselves in the studio and refused to leave until management allowed them to drop the KPOP call letters and switch the format to album-oriented rock (AOR).
+The flip occurred six hours later.

 By this time, Sacramento only had one other AOR station: KZAP (98.5 FM), whose programming was beginning to skew toward 25-to-49-year-old males.
-The station changed its call letters to KDJQ and rebranded as "93 Rock".
-Targeting males ages 18–34, “93 Rock” featured music by mainstream hard rock artists.
+KPOP changed its call letters to KDJQ and rebranded as "93 Rock".
+Targeting males ages 18–34, "93 Rock" featured music by mainstream hard rock artists.
 The KDJQ call letters were short-lived, however, as the station had a format and call sign similar to those on KDJK (95.1 FM, now KHKK) in Modesto.
 KDJK's owners served a cease and desist order against Fuller-Jeffrey, prompting the Sacramento station to change its call sign to KRXQ in short order.
 KRXQ's ratings began to increase, but the largest jumps began when the station's owners boosted the power, coupled with a shift in the station's frequency.

 In July 1988, the station moved from 93.5 FM to 93.7 FM.
 In the process, the station increased its power from 3,000 watts to 25,000 watts, providing coverage to most of the Sacramento area.
 The station retained the "93 Rock" name, with billboards announcing the frequency change by stating "Now at 93.7 FM".
 KRXQ became quite successful with its hard-edged mainstream album rock format.
 By 1989, the station began overtaking rival KZAP in the ratings, often registering a share between 6 and 7.
 While KZAP began leaning towards older adults with mid-tempo and classic rock, KRXQ clearly skewed towards younger adults with up-tempo and current hard rock artists.
 By the fall of 1991, "93 Rock" was the top rock station in Sacramento.
 KZAP dropped AOR for country music on January 20, 1992.

-In the early 1990s, prime-time disc jockey Kosar Jaff, along with other California DJs, experimented with beatmatching, which had not been done before on primetime radio.
+In the early 1990s, disc jockey Kosar Jaff, along with other California DJs, experimented with beatmatching, which had not been done before on primetime radio.
 Beatmatching is a process where the starting and ending beats of two songs are merged, so that there is a clear transition between the two.
 The beatmatching done on the air allowed longer commentary by him, because the ending and beginning beats could be played during the commentary, rather than stopping the music to commentate for a shorter period before the next track.
 The 1990s also saw success for the station, including big deals made with major artists such as Sting, which led to appearances at the concert by the disc jockeys in collaboration with the artists' concert.